cvlabmiet/docx-combine/README.md

-# merge-docx
+# combine-docx

-Merge several docx documents into one
+Combine several docx documents into one using `python-docx`.